Undergraduate Costs 2017-2018

 Q: How is my scholarship disbursed?

-Your scholarship is first used to pay for any outstanding accounts you have at FSU.
-If you have excess funding, the balance will be directly deposited in your bank account.
+Your scholarship is first used to pay for any outstanding balance you have at FSU.
+If you have excess funding, the remaining balance will be directly deposited in your bank account.

 Q: Do I need a bank account in order to receive my scholarship?

 No, but in order to receive any excess funds, you will need to have a bank account.

 The Office of Financial Aid at Florida State exists to assist students with securing federal, state, and institutional financial aid to achieve their degree.
 Each year, they award and administer more than 350 million dollars in financial aid to eligible students.
 Students receive aid in the form of scholarships, grants, work study, and loans - funds that help them to focus on their education and complete their degree.